 It represents the percentage of page impressions that could lead to a click on an ad unit at your blog.
 For instance, if your blog gets 100-page impressions and 10 of them result in a click, then the CTR for your site is 10%.

 The CPM is the amount an advertiser pays for every 1000 times a user views his/her ad and an impression is recorded.
 This figure will show which Ad unit is doing good.

 It is a useful way to compare revenue across different channels and advertising programs.
 Essentially, effective CPM represents your estimated earnings for every 1000 impressions you receive.
 It should be noted that eCPM is not used to calculate the earnings rather it actually depends on earnings and is helpful in tracking ad performance. eCPM is calculated by using the below formula:

 eCPM = (earnings * 1000)/no. of impressions.

 6. Ad units:

 It is used to display a block of Google Ads, there are a lot of Ad units available in AdSense, like Square, Rectangle, Leaderboard, Skyscraper, Link units, etc. You can also go for auto-ads.

 You can set up channels to track the performance of individual AdSense ad units or to track earnings on particular sites.

-These 7 terms are good enough for you to understand the complete pattern of how earnings are generated in Adsense, you can check a complete list of terms at Google AdSense Glossary for more.
+These seven terms are good enough for you to understand the complete pattern of how earnings are generated in Adsense.

 Can you generate income from paid traffic?